Ashkenazi Jews: Early modern period

 Material relating to the history of German Jews has been preserved in the communal accounts of certain communities on the Rhine, a Memorbuch, and a Liebesbrief, documents that are now part of the Sassoon Collection.
 Heinrich Graetz also added to the history of German Jewry in modern times in the abstract of his seminal work, History of the Jews, which he entitled "Volksthümliche Geschichte der Juden".

 In an essay on Sephardi Jewry, Daniel Elazar at the Jerusalem Center for Public Affairs summarized the demographic history of Ashkenazi Jews in the last thousand years.
 He noted that at the end of the 11th century, 97% of world Jewry was Sephardic and 3% Ashkenazi; in the mid-17th century, "Sephardim still outnumbered Ashkenazim three to two"; by the end of the 18th century, "Ashkenazim outnumbered Sephardim three to two, the result of improved living conditions in Christian Europe versus the Ottoman Muslim world."
 By 1930, Arthur Ruppin estimated that Ashkenazi Jews accounted for nearly 92% of world Jewry.
 These factors are sheer demography showing the migration patterns of Jews from Southern and Western Europe to Central and Eastern Europe.

 In 1740, a family from Lithuania became the first Ashkenazi Jews to settle in the Jewish Quarter of Jerusalem.

 In the generations after emigration from the west, Jewish communities in places like Poland, Russia, and Belarus enjoyed a comparatively stable socio-political environment.
 A thriving publishing industry and the printing of hundreds of biblical commentaries precipitated the development of the Hasidic movement as well as major Jewish academic centers.
 After two centuries of comparative tolerance in the new nations, massive westward emigration occurred in the 19th and 20th centuries in response to pogroms in the east and the economic opportunities offered in other parts of the world.
 Ashkenazi Jews have made up the majority of the American Jewish community since 1750.

-In the context of the European Enlightenment, Jewish emancipation began in 18th century France and spread throughout Western and Central Europe.
-Disabilities that had limited the rights of Jews since the Middle Ages were abolished, including the requirements to wear distinctive clothing, pay special taxes, and live in ghettos isolated from non-Jewish communities and the prohibitions on certain professions.
+In the context of the European Enlightenment, Jewish emancipation began in 18th-century France and spread throughout Western and Central Europe.
+Legal restrictions known as disabilities, which had limited the rights of Jews since the Middle Ages, were abolished, including requirements to wear distinctive clothing, pay special taxes, and live in ghettos isolated from non-Jewish communities, as well as prohibitions on certain professions.
 Laws were passed to integrate Jews into their host countries, forcing Ashkenazi Jews to adopt family names (they had formerly used patronymics).

+Late modern period

-Newfound inclusion into public life led to cultural growth in the Haskalah, or Jewish Enlightenment, with its goal of integrating modern European values into Jewish life.
-As a reaction to increasing antisemitism and assimilation following the emancipation, Zionism developed in central Europe.
-Other Jews, particularly those in the Pale of Settlement, turned to socialism.
+Newfound inclusion into public life in the late modern period led to cultural growth during the Haskalah, or Jewish Enlightenment, with its goal of integrating modern European values into Jewish life.
+In reaction to increasing antisemitism and assimilation following the emancipation, Zionism developed in central Europe.
+Other Jews, particularly those living in the Pale of Settlement, turned to socialism.
 These tendencies would be united in Labor Zionism, the founding ideology of the State of Israel.